Updated: Feb 27

 To understand the intelligence of our bodies we have to reconnect with it.
 Through movement, food, creation, and play we can re-establish a connection to our deeper nature that can give us the strength and motivation to move forward in our lives and shine a path for others to do the same.

 By deepening the connection to ourselves and understanding that we are 100% accountable for how we feel we create the space and freedom to make conscious and healthy choices, emotionally and physically.
 Blaming or putting the responsibility on anyone else other than ourselves for our lack of happiness takes away our power and subsequently leaves us empty.
-So let's take a look at some tools that can help us to re-establish a relationship with the person that we are when we are most aligned, which is sometimes referred to as our higher self.
+So let's take a look at some tools that can help us to re-establish a relationship with the person that we are when we are most aligned, the true self.

 The first thing we need to do in any situation or challenge is to breathe.
 To consciously breathe deeply into the belly and give ourselves space to recognise the physical sensations, emotions, and thoughts that are dominant within our bodies.